Bandits with Knapsacks: Algorithm

-In this section we present the $\mathsf{Hedge}$ algorithm from~\cite{FS97}, also known as the multiplicative weights algorithm.
+While \pdbwk uses multiplicative weights update as a general technique, we make use of a specific performance guarantee in our analysis.
+To this end, let us recall algorithm $\hedge$ ~\citep{FS97} from online learning theory, also known as the multiplicative weights algorithm.
 It is an online algorithm for maintaining a $d$-dimensional probability vector $y$ while observing a sequence of $d$-dimensional payoff vectors $\pi_1,\ldots,\pi_\stime$.
-The algorithm is initialized with a parameter $\eps \in (0,1)$.
-The version presented below, along with the following performance guarantee, is adapted from~\cite{cs683week2}.
+The version presented below, along with the following performance guarantee, is adapted from \citet{cs683week2}; a self-contained proof appears in Appendix~\ref{app:hedge}.